-- With the emergence of digital technologies such as Machine Learning, IoT (Internet of Things), and distributed ledger systems, there will likely be an increased emphasis on transferring and protecting these technologies.
-This may involve creating new legal frameworks and regulations to facilitate technology transfer in the digital age. - As technology transfer often involves the sharing of sensitive information, there will be a growing need to strengthen data protection and privacy laws.
-Countries and jurisdictions are expected to enact stricter regulations to safeguard the transfer of technology and prevent unauthorized use or disclosure of data. - The concept of open innovation, where organizations collaborate and share knowledgeto accelerate technological advancements, is gaining popularity.
-IP laws may evolve to encourage and facilitate such collaborations, including the development of licensing models and frameworks that promote technology transfer through open innovation. - International harmonization of IP laws is an ongoing process.
+- As technology transfer often involves the sharing of sensitive information, there will be a growing need to strengthen data protection and privacy laws.
+Countries and jurisdictions are expected to enact stricter regulations to safeguard the transfer of technology and prevent unauthorised use or disclosure of data. - The concept of open innovation, where organisations collaborate and share knowledgeto accelerate technological advancements, is gaining popularity.
+IP laws may evolve to encourage and facilitate such collaborations, including the development of licensing models and frameworks that promote technology transfer through open innovation. - International harmonisation of IP laws is an ongoing process.
 Anticipated changes mayinclude greater alignment of patent laws, copyright laws, and trademark laws among different countries.
-This would streamline the technology transfer process and make iteasier for businesses to operate on a global scale. - Technology transfer involves the licensing and commercialization of intellectual property rights.
+This would streamline the technology transfer process and make iteasier for businesses to operate on a global scale. - Technology transfer involves the licensing and commercialisation of intellectual property rights.
 To ensure effective enforcement of these contracts, IP laws may introduce enhanced provisions on dispute resolution, enforcement mechanisms, and remedies in case of infringement.

 It is important to note that the specific changes in technology transfer and IP laws may vary depending on the jurisdiction.
-In India, the key legislation governing technology transfer and IP laws is the Indian Patent Act, of 1970, the Copyright Act, 1957, and the Trademarks Act, 1999.
+In India, the key legislation governing technology transfer and IP laws is the Indian Patent Act, 197017The Copyright Act, 1957,18 and the Trademarks Act, 199919.
 The jurisdiction of the court for IP matters will depend on the type of intellectual property being transferred and the nature of the dispute.
 For example, the High Court has jurisdiction for patent and trademark disputes, while copyright disputes can be heard by both the High Court and the Copyright Board.